LAION-AI/laion.ai/blog/coca.md

 ### Fine-tuning

 For image captioning tasks fine-tuning is a straightforward extension of pretraining with few hyper parameters changes.
 The crucial one is contrastive loss weight, which has to be set to zero to let the backward pass only account for the generative loss, besides  there are no additional fine-tuning oriented components nor changes in the loss.
 We use a batch size of 128 with a learning rate of 1e-5 and a cosine learning rate schedule.
 Experiments are performed on 4 A100's.
-Table 4 shows the language generation scores achieved by _coca_ViT-L-14_, this is still far from the results from the CoCa paper where they train a larger model.
+Table 4 shows the language generation scores achieved by _coca_ViT-L-14_ and by CoCa in the original paper, _coca_ViT-L-14 performance is still far from the original CoCa model one.

-It is noteworthy that after fine-tuning with a generative only loss these models lose their contrastive skills entirely.
+It is noteworthy that (in our experiments) after fine-tuning with a generative only loss these models lose their contrastive skills entirely.

 <table>